wenright/FizzySteamworks/README.md

 FizzySteamworks brings together **[Steam](https://store.steampowered.com)** and **[Mirror](https://github.com/vis2k/Mirror)** .
 It supports both the old SteamNetworking and the new SteamSockets.

 ## Dependencies
-If you are using Heathen's Steamworks Foundation or Steamworks Complete you do not need to install Steamworks.NET as they already have it included.

 You must have Mirror installed and working before you can use this transport.
 **[Mirror](https://github.com/vis2k/Mirror)** FizzySteamworks is also obviously dependant on Mirror which is a streamline, bug fixed, maintained version of UNET for Unity.